manishym/steelfusion-handoff/src/libs/compellent/README.txt

 d.
 Show information stored in the database for all hosts.

 Before using the sample scripts provided, users MUST setup the credentials database by running this script in the WORK_DIR.

+2. run.py
+Main executable script that calls SAN specific SteelFusionHandoff.py snapshot management code.

-3. compellent_cred.ps1
+3. ./src/script_db.py
-This script sets up compellent storage array credentials.
-Username is set in compellent.ps1 file, line 33.
+This is a python module that defines two classes for managing information on the Handoff host and act like a database.
+Note that this database is stored in binary format, and it is NOT encrypted.
+Any information stored in this database created by this module can be easily extracted by anyone who has access to the database file.

-4. SteelFusionHandoff.py
+4. ./src/libs/compellent/api.ps1
+This script calls Compellent Powershell cmd-lets for storage management.

+5. ./src/libs/compellent/SteelFusionHandoff.py
-This is a full-working example script that also supports proxy backup operation for VMware luns.
+This is a full-working script that implements snapsho proxy backup operation handling for VMware luns.

 The script arguments are:
 work-dir : WORK_DIR for handoff